ostracod/breadtext/exampleScripts/README.md

 * `/mineDuster`: Plays an explosive puzzle game.
 Press the arrow keys to move your cursor.
 Press space to uncover a tile.
 Press f to flag a tile.
 Press q to quit.

+**readCsv.btsl**

+Finds minimum, maximum, and average values for each column in a CSV file.
+Note that you can only run this script in headless mode.

 **slidePuzzle.btsl**

 * `/slidePuzzle (size?)`: Plays a sliding tile puzzle game.
 Press the arrow keys to move tiles.
 Press q to quit.